The Fascinating Odyssey of a Sembrich Record Cylinder

 G. Bettini (1860-1938).
 Photograph courtesy of the author.

 The first New Zealander known to have possessed it was Mr. Jesse F. F. T. Baxter, who owned the Tophouse Hotel, at Nelson Lakes, beginning in 1921.
-In February of 1939, he sold Tophouse to Mr. Melville R. Clarke, who inherited the then forgotten Sembrich cylinder, along with several Edison recordings, and a Bettini cut piccolo tune, with the purchase.
+In February of 1939, he sold Tophouse to Mr. Melville R. Clarke, who inherited the then forgotten Sembrich cylinder, along with several Edison recordings, and a Bettini cut clarinet tune, with the purchase.
 Around 1963, Mr. Walter Norris, a Swannanoa, New Zealand farmer who had just begun to collect antique phonographs, was told about the cylinder cache by a friend.
 He then went to Tophouse, and over cups of tea, offered to buy all the cylinders.
 Mr. Clarke, who kept the cylinders in Tophouse’s attic, needed little persuading as he did not own a phonograph to play them with.

 At first, Mr. Norris, who would go on to become President of the Vintage Phonograph Society of New Zealand, was unaware of the rarity and importance of Bettini recordings.
 However, two Wellington antique phonograph hobbyists, Mr. William Main and Mr. Michael Woolf soon informed him that he had purchased what can only be described as treasures, and told him not to risk damaging the Sembrich-Bettini cylinder by playing it.